Types

 Examples

-If more than one example is provided in the examples field, then a random example will be chosen.
+If more than one example is provided in the examples field, a random example will be chosen.